 Microsoft Azure Data Lake Store (ADLS) is a cloud-based filesystem that you can access through Spark applications.
 Data files are accessed using a adl:// prefix instead of hdfs://.
-See Configuring ADLS Connectivity for CDH for instructions to set up ADLS as a storage layer for a CDH cluster.
+See Configuring Azure Data Lake Store to Use with CDH for instructions to set up ADLS as a storage layer for a CDH cluster.